Knirx/Listing-Bot-Hypixel-Skyblock/README.md

 ### DM @notnomv2 or join his [Discord Server](https://discord.gg/noms) if you want a faster bot with more features!
 **(DO NOT BUY LENNY'S, HE DOES NOT UPDATE IT)**

+## Credits
+Thanks to [Schubilegend](https://github.com/Schubilegend) for telling me how to create a README.